kmaull-ucar/access-program-analysis/_sources/fos.md

 This list represents the distribution of publications across various scientific disciplines.
 Topics are produced from [OpenAlex topic taxonomy](https://help.openalex.org/hc/en-us/articles/24736129405719-Topics) and represent fine and coarse grain topics.
+A publication can have more than one topic.

 Here is a brief summary of the top-level topics (e.g. OpenAlex "fields"):